holy week & easter

 • Receiving Holy Communion from bread and wine set apart the night before

-• Praying special prayers for the whole world
+• Venerating a cross and praying special prayers for the whole world

 • Listening to the story of the Passion of Jesus, with Jesus’ last words and actions in focus